haswee/Lecture-notes-project/README.md

 ex: python query.py "F-script programming language"

 ## Method-4: Using GloVe (Cosine Similarity) ##
 For glove, the top-40 files of the corpus and google results are written in `corpus.txt`.
+Install GloVe and run it on the corpus file created, place the output `vectors.txt` in the same directory as the corpus file.
 > cd glove

-> python glove_vectorization.py <directory where corpus.txt is located>
+> python glove_vectorization.py <directory where corpus.txt and vectors.txt is located>

 ex: python glove_vectorization.py "./F/"